+EDINBURGH.
 Royal Society, November 22.-Sir William Turner, K.C.B., president, in the chair.-Prof. Alex.
 Smith and K.C.B., president, in the chair.-Prol.
 Alex.
-Smith and Prof. A. W. C. Menzies: A new hydrate of orthophos-phoric acid.
+Smith and Prof. A. W. C. Menzies: A new hydrate of orthophosphoric acid.
 The new hydrate has the composition $10H_3PO_4, H_2O$.
-It was obtained in quantity by concen-trating orthophosphoric acid to 96 per cent., and keeping it at 24:38°.
+It was obtained in quantity by concentrating orthophosphoric acid to 96 per cent., and keeping it at 24.38° .
 Mechanical stirring for a few hours brought about crystallisation, the crystals being large transparent prisms similar to those of Joly's hydrate.-Dr. J. A. Gunn: The pharmacological action of harmaline.
-Harma-Gunn: The pharmacological action of harmaline.
+Harman Gunn: The pharmacological action of harmaline.
 Harma-line is one of two alkaloids found in the seeds of Peganum harmala.
 These seeds have been used medicinally, especially in India, for a variety of purposes, but the nature of their pharmacological action has not been thoroughly investigated.
-The present investigation shows that harmaline belongs to the group of general protoplasmic poisons, and resembles quinine in its pharmacological actions.-Dr. D. Berry Hart: Mendelism and zygotic segregation in the production of anomalous sex, i., the Free-Martin.
+The present investigation shows that harmaline belongs to the group of general protoplasmic poisons, and resembles quinine in its pharmacological actions.- Dr. D. Berry Hart: Mendelism and zygotic segregation in the production of anomalous sex, i., the Free-Martin.
 John Hunter first described the anomalous sterile twin, known as the Free-Martin, found chiefly in black cattle.
-The Free-Martin is a sterile animal like a heifer, the three specimens, and, on naked-eye examination, stated that the sexual gland was an ovary in one, a testis in a second, and that in the third both ovary and testis were a second, and that in the third both ovary and tests were present.
+The Free-Martin is a sterile animal like a heifer, the co-twin of which is a potent bull.
+John Hunter described three specimens, and, on naked-eye examination, stated that the sexual gland was an ovary in one, a testis in a second, and that in the third both ovary and testis were a second, and that in the third both ovary and testis were present.
 Spiegelberg, of Breslau, examined a Free-Martin calf the co-twin of which was a bull, and described the organs in detail, concluding that the Free-Martin was a sterile bull with very rudimentary Müllerian relics.
-Numan, of Utrecht, published a memoir on sterile cattle, and figured several specimens comparable with John Huster Although in corner in come of his conclusion and figured several specimens comparable with joint Hunter's.
+Numan, of Utrecht, published a memoir on sterile cattle, and figured several specimens comparable with John Huster and Although in correct in comparable with John Hunter's.
 Although in error in some of his conclusions, he established a most important fact, which Dr. Berry Hart had anticipated theoretically, viz. that there may be a Free-Martin with rudimentary external male genitals the co-twin of which is a potent female.
 This Free-Martin (Stier-Kween of the Dutch) is thus a sterile female.
 The conclusion arrived at in the paper was that the Free-Martin and its twin were derived from a single zygote, the potent organs being segregated in the potent twin, the non-potent in the sterile animal.
 Thus a male zygote gave rise to a potent bull and a sterile bull, the ordinary Free-Martin, while a female zygote gave a potent female and a sterile female.
 The potent and non-potent elements in each sex behave usually as a complete unit, but in black cattle they segregate in twinning.
 This explains the puzzling anomaly.
-The potent and sterile twins may thus be described as an extracted dominant and an extracted recessive respectively, and placed in F2 of the ordinary Mendelian scheme.-Dr. Thomas Muir, F.R.S.: The theory of orthogonants in the historical order of development up to 1860.
+The potent and sterile twins may thus be described as an extracted dominant and an extracted recessive respectively, and placed in F2 of the ordinary Mendelian scheme.-Dr. Thomas Muir, F.R.S.: The